reactive/data-client/docs/guides/network-transform.md

 title: Transforming data on network load
 ---
-All network requests flow through the `fetch()` method, so any transforms needed can simply be done by overrided it with a call to super.
+All network requests flow through the `fetch()` method, so any transforms needed can simply be done by overriding it with a call to super.

 ## Snakes to camels

 Commonly APIs are designed with keys using `snake_case`, but many in typescript/javascript prefer `camelCase`.
-This snippet let's us make the transform needed.
+This snippet lets us make the transform needed.

 `CamelResource.ts`
 ```typescript